 Maximum Recoverable Scale (MRS) The maximum angular scale structure that may be recoverable from observations with an interferometer, and is dependent on the minimum separation between antennas; MRS~ $0.6 \lambda/D{min}$.
 Larger structure are "resolved out" and cannot be recovered.
-See Total Power, the discussion on page 28, and Figures 15 & 16.
+See Total Power, the discussion on page 22, and Figures 29 & 31.

 Nyquist Sampling This is the minimum sampling interval needed to preserve the signal content without introducing aliasing errors.
-For ALMA, the Nyquist sampling rate for mosaicing fields is of order λ /2D, where λ is the observational wavelength and D is the antenna diameter.
+For ALMA, the Nyquist sampling rate for mosaicing fields is of order $\lambda/2D$, where λ is the observational wavelength and D is the antenna diameter.

 Polarization The ALMA receivers measure the two directions of linear polarization separately.
 When later processed by the correlator, the polarizations may be combined to give greater sensitivity, effectively "doubling" the bandwidth (dual polarization).
 Alternatively, one polarization may be discarded in order to double the number of channels over the requested bandwidth, yielding much greater spectral resolution.
 A third option is to use the polarization information to obtain the full Stokes parameters in order to measure the polarization of the source.
-A limited full Stokes capability will be available in Cycle 2.
+A limited full Stokes capability will be available in Cycle 3; see the Capabilities Guide in the Call for Proposals for details (link p.
+35).